 A Conversation about Climate Action on the Continental Divide Trail

-As a global community, we understand the threats that a changing climate poses.
-Yet most of us aren’t doing much about it, besides perhaps making changes in our personal lives.
-We seem to all be paralyzed by the doom and gloom of the seemingly looming climate crisis, when in fact the situation is urgent.
+As a global community, we understand the threats that a changing climate poses, but hardly anyone is acting accordingly.
+We seem to be paralyzed by the doom and gloom of the seemingly looming climate crisis, when in fact the situation is urgent.
 Even those who grasp the urgency seem overwhelmed by the scale and gravity of the challenge.
 Talking about climate change and the future reminds me of talking about death.
-It's as if there's an unspoken agreement not to bring it up, maybe because people generally don't want to think about it.
-Everyone already has so much on their plate as it is.
-But that's the thing - everyone is affected by climate.
-Most of the things we care about stand to be impacted by the way our activities are changing the planet.
+It's as if there's an unspoken agreement to not bring it up.
+But that's the thing - everyone is affected by climate. .
 We need to get ourselves off the sidelines.
 Is there any hope?

 Hike The Divide is a storytelling project that answers: YES!
 HOPE IS RIGHT HERE!